-- 1/4 cup tequila, Jose Cuervo & Silver Patron are definitely gluten-free - just look for 100% agave under ingredients
+- ¼ cup tequila, Jose Cuervo & Silver Patron are definitely gluten-free - just look for 100% agave under ingredients

-- 1/4 cup lime juice
+- ¼ cup lime juice

-- 1/4 cup orange juice
+- ¼ cup orange juice

-- 1/4 cup Triple Sec or Cointreau
+- ¼ cup Triple Sec or Cointreau

-- 1 teaspoon agave nectar
+- 1 teaspoon agave nectar (optional)

 - crushed ice

-Mix all ingredients together in a shaker with crushed ice.
+- Mix all ingredients together in a shaker with crushed ice.

-Prepare glasses by first filling with crushed ice to chill glass.
+- Prepare glasses by first filling with crushed ice to chill glass.
 Dump out the ice and rub the edge with slice of lime then dip into coarse salt.

-To make frozen margarita, add ingredients to blender then add ice cubes one at a time until desired consistency.
+- To make frozen margarita, add ingredients to blender then add ice cubes one at a time until desired consistency.
 Prepare glass as suggested above and pour in frozen concoction.